Has your Australian visa been cancelled or have you received a visa cancellation notice?

-In some cases the Rules allow an application for “revocation” of the visa cancellation to be made.
+In some cases the Rules may allow you to make an application for “revocation” of the visa cancellation .
 In most cases, you will have to make any application for review.

 Merits review (if that is open to you) involves the making of an urgent application for review of the visa cancellation decision.
-The application is to be made within 21 days to the AAT (Administrative Review Tribunal).
-(Previously these tribunals were called the “MRT” and the “RRT”).
+You should make the application within 21 days to the AAT (Administrative Review Tribunal).
+(Previously, the tribunals were “MRT” and the “RRT”).

 Sometimes, you may not have any right to make any application for review to the AAT.
-For example, an offshore independent visa granted to someone overseas may be cancelled before they enter Australia.
+For example, the DIBP may cancel an offshore independent visa granted to someone overseas before they enter Australia.
 A visa cancellation in this circumstance will not usually have any right of appeal.

 If the cancellation is a “personal” exercise of power by a Minister, then you have very limited review rights, usually only to the Federal Court of Australia, if at all.

-Most visa cancellation review applications following recently cancelled visas are now dealt with by the AAT (previously MRT and RRT).
+The AAT now deals with most visa cancellation review applications following recently cancelled visas.
 Only a small number of cases justify and result in appeals to the Federal Court of Australia.

 #3 What Are The Critical Deadlines?

-In the case on Mas Eden in July 2015, and in the case of Clarel Amoorthum in 2016, I was able to get an extension of time, as both these applications were lodged after 35 days of the decision to cancel their respective visas -but getting an extension of time is not always possible.
+In the case of Mas Eden in July 2015, and in the case of Clarel Amoorthum in 2016, I was able to get an extension of time.
+But getting an extension of time is not always possible.

-After lodgement of a valid application you may be entitled to a bridging visa allowing you to remain in Australia until the application for review of the visa cancellation decision is finalised.
+Lodging a valid application may allow you to remain in Australia on a bridging visa.
+That is until the application for review of the visa cancellation decision is finalised.